HotPocketHPE/mhguide/README.md

 Status effects are inflicted by certain monster moves, and will appear as a symbol next to your name.
 For most of these, you can negate them with a certain skill, wait them out, or use a specific item to cure yourself.

-Elemental blights are caused by many monsters and vary in effect and length.
+Elemental blights (3rd and 4th gen only) are caused by many monsters and vary in effect and length.
 Each roll you do will reduce their duration.

 Snowman, Mud, and the second level of Bubble will severely impair your movement.
 Spin the left stick when you have a chance to escape more quickly.